Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Circuits

-which is one of the entangled Bell states. \\
+which is one of the entangled Bell states.

-\begin{thm} {\em \cite{divincenzo1995two, barenco1995elementary}} Let $\boldsymbol{A} \in \mathcal{M}_{\mathbb{C}}(2^n)$ be an $n$-qubit gate, then it can be expressed as a finite number of tensor products of single-bit gates $M_i \in \mathcal{M}_{\mathbb{C}}(2)$ and the two-qubit $\boldsymbol{C}_{NOT}$ gate. \end{thm}
+\begin{thm} {\em \cite{divincenzo1995two, barenco1995elementary}} Let $\boldsymbol{A} \in \mathcal{M}_{\mathbb{C}}(2^n)$ be an $n$-qubit gate, then it can be expressed as a finite number of tensor products of single-bit gates $M_i \in \mathcal{M}_{\mathbb{C}}(2)$ and the two-qubit $\boldsymbol{C}_{\NOT}$ gate. \end{thm}

-The previous result imply that every unitary transformation on an $n$-qubit system can be implemented physically using only single-qubit gates and the $\boldsymbol{C}_{NOT}$ gate.
-In other words, single-qubit gates and the $\boldsymbol{C}_{NOT}$ gates form a set of universal gates.\\
+The previous result imply that every unitary transformation on an $n$-qubit system can be implemented physically using only single-qubit gates and the $\boldsymbol{C}_{\NOT}$ gate.
+In the usual parlance, single-qubit gates and the $\boldsymbol{C}_{\NOT}$ gates form a set of \textit{universal gates}.\\

-Thus, we have explained the main notions needed for the correct comprehension of the rest of this paper: a quantum circuit algorithm will consist in a set of transformations of two different types, observations and unitary transformations, to an $n$-qubit register.
-It is time to describe some of the milestones of quantum computing.
+Thus, we have explained the main notions needed for the correct comprehension of the rest of this paper: a quantum circuit algorithm will consist in a set of transformations of two different types, observations (measurements) and unitary transformations (quantum gates), to an $n$-qubit register.
+It is time then to describe some of the milestones of quantum computing.